 - Organizational budgets (or if a public entity, departmental budgets) - for the previous year and for the current year.
 For the previous year, please submit your actual budget expenses and revenue detail.
 For the current year, please submit a year-to-date budget that includes expense and revenue detail, revenue sources, and what is secured and what is pending.

 - Project budget - please include expense and revenue detail, also include revenue sources, amounts, and what is secured and what is pending.

 Letters of Support:

-- Please include signed letters of support from at least two (but not more than six) community members and institutions involved in your proposed program.
+- Please include signed letters of support from at least two (but not more than four) community members and institutions involved in your proposed program.
 In addition, please provide a letter of support from the local government entity that is most closely involved in your program.
-The Fund is only able to consider letters that are attached to the proposal when it is submitted online.
+Please make sure the letters are signed, and when appropriate, on letterhead.
+The Fund is only able to consider letters that are attached to the proposal when it is submitted.

-- Please include a copy of your 501(c)(3) statement, or if you are a unit of local government, please provide a letter on letterhead stationary, signed by a head officer of your unit of government, indicating awareness of and support of this proposed program.
+- Please include a copy of your 501(c)(3) Letter.
+If you are a unit of local government, please provide a detailed letter of endorsement for the project on agency letterhead, signed by a head officer of your unit of government, indicating awareness of and support of this proposed program.